Hawaii State Bird

 • Diet: Plant-eater: seeds of grasses and herbs as well as leaves, buds, flowers and fruits of various native and non-native plants.

-• Voice: A 2-syllable, high, nasal bark, nay-nay, similar to call of Canada Goose.
+• Voice: A 2-syllable, high, nasal bark, nay-nay, (The Hawaiian word "Nene" comes from the soft nay-nay sound) similar to call of Canada Goose.
 Also a muted moo uttered when disturbed on the ground.

 • Habitat: Inhabits rocky, sparsely vegetated, high volcanic slopes.
 Not usually observed near water, but will swim if a body of water such as a ranch pond is available.